Kooban64/thaliumx/docs/core-services/README.md

 # Core Services Overview

-This document describes all the core backbone services in the Thaliumx platform and the value they provide.
+This document describes all the core backbone services in the ThaliumX platform and the value they provide.

 ## Architecture Overview